Building a Passive House that's also LEED certified

-This is the first in a series of owner blogs we will post following the personal experience of Sarah Cobb and William Murray of Rocket Construction Inc. as they build a home in Abercorn, Montérégie, Quebec.
-Setting the bar about as high as you can, they will target both LEED certification and Passive House.
-We wish them the best of luck and look forward to watching this unfold.
+This is an owner blog EcoHome posted following the personal experience of Sarah Cobb and William Murray of Rocket Construction Inc. as they built a home in Abercorn, Montérégie, Quebec.
+Setting the bar about as high as you can, they targeted both LEED certification and Passive House certification.
+Enjoy their story of building a LEED certified Passive House...

 Building any house requires a fair amount of planning - long before the shovel hits the dirt - but building a Passive House takes that process to a whole new level.
 So, although we poured the foundation for the Springhouse in Abercorn, QC, in October 2016, we’ve been tweaking the design for almost five years now.
 If one is aiming for certifications such as LEED or PHIUS, as we are, the process also entails a whole raft of energy modeling and calculations, and requires assembling a dedicated team of collaborators for the design and build, including the guidance of a PHIUS consultant.